glowieframework/glowie-website/README.md

 Glowie is a PHP framework designed to be as light, fast and powerful as possible for developing applications and dynamic websites the easiest way.

 ## Features
-- Complete MVC structure with simple organization
+- MVC structure with simple organization
-- Powerful database model with ready to use data handling functions
+- Powerful database ORM toolkit and query builder
-- Large set of tools for validating forms and data the safest way
+- Set of tools for validating forms and data the safest way
-- Fast but powerful template engine for designing websites
-- Built-in PHP view preprocessor
+- Built-in templating engine
 - Easy routing engine, with custom parameters and auto routing
+- Middleware support for protected routes
+- Simple mailer for sending messages
-- Safe and fast session management
+- Safe and fast session and cookies management
 - Easy to use HTTP request engine
 - File upload handler and validator
 - Internationalization tools for multilanguage applications